Leventhorpe day 2079

 Our KS3 curriculum aims to enable students to be computational thinkers; creative in their use of technology and digitally literate when communicating information.
 Within each area of the course, students will build on a develop their knowledge and ability to apply their understanding to a range of contexts.

-Each aspect of the course is in-line with the National Curriculum.
-Students are taught to:
+Our Key Stage 3 course is in-line with the National Curriculum.

 • Solve problems to real-world and physical systems, using computational methods (using flow charts and pseudocode)